CamCove-Crichton/Whiskey-d_Away/README.md

 - Moved onto the basket view being able to not only display data for items added to the basket, but having the ability to edit the data for each item in the basket, and will need to come back to it down the line with validations to prevent users from selecting dates/time slots that are fully booked or do not have the capacity to take the selected number of attendees
 - Implemented the flatpickr for date editing in the basket view, for a better UX
 - Then added in an update and remove button to each line item in the basket, to allow the user to update or remove a line item that is in their basket
+- I added in the view, and url to be able to adjust the basket, so users can update the items in the baset without having to stray away from the basket

 ### Future Developments